-The Virginia Tech tragedy has heightened our awareness of the need to communicate concerns about student mental health issues that compromise health and safety.
+The increase in school/mass shootings has heightened our awareness of the need to communicate concerns about student mental health issues that compromise health and safety.
 The Care Report invites you to work with us to identify students that you may be concerned about and intervene on their behalf before problems escalate into a crisis.

 The counseling staff is grateful for the referrals received by the faculty, staff, and students here at Pitt-Johnstown.
 It is important to work together to identify troubled students, educate them about the resources available to them, and encourage them to seek help.
 After a referral has been made, the counseling staff will follow up with the student and make every effort to encourage that individual to make a counseling appointment.
 All information shared by the student with the Counseling Center will be strictly confidential.